-Intrepid travellers explore the world's most amazing places - discovering real people, real cultures and having incredible life experiences along the way.
+Intrepid travellers explore the world's most wondrous places - discovering real people and cultures and having incredible life experiences.

 Category: Culture, Active

 Departing/Finishing: Auckland - Christchurch (Itinerary can be reversed)

 Accommodation: 4* or 5* quality Hotels, boutique B&Bs, Luxury Serviced Apartments

 In Waipoua Forest and a local guide will take you on a memorable journey through nature's stages of evolution whilst providing a mythological and interactive interpretation of life in the forest.
 First, meet our ancestors; the mighty Te Matua Ngahere ('The Father of the Forest') is estimated to be 3,000 and 4,000 years old, and his mighty girth is over 5 metres (15ft) in diameter.
 Next, 'The Four Sisters' are an elegant collection of kauri trees that have grown close together in sibling harmony, and finally, Tane Mahuta ('The Lord of the Forest') stands an impressive 51 metres (150ft) tall.